steckdev/Refactoring-Summary-CSharp-Extended/docs/Refactoring-Catalog.md

 [![Language](https://img.shields.io/badge/language-C%23-178600)](#) [![Focus](https://img.shields.io/badge/focus-refactoring-blue)](#) [![Docs](https://img.shields.io/badge/docs-book_style-green)](#)

 This repository is a hands‑on companion to Martin Fowler’s Refactoring, adapted with modern C# examples.
 Use it to learn, teach, and quickly apply refactorings to real code.
+This comprehensive catalog contains 74 refactoring techniques from Martin Fowler's book, adapted with modern C# examples.
 **Navigation**: Return to [main guide](../readme.md) | Jump to [Table of Contents](#1-table-of-content)

 ## Quick Reference - Most Used